BenjiDa/fractendpy/README.md

-# fractendpy
+## fractendpy
-Python version of FracTend.m
+Python version of FracTend.m ''https://github.com/DaveHealy-github/FracTend''

+Plotting functions are working but tests are not complete, work in progress.
+Outputs include figures and .csv file of data.